hypothesis/browser-extension/docs/building.md

 ----------------------

 The extension build is configured by a JSON settings file, some examples of which are supplied in the `settings/` directory.
-To build the extension, you simply run `make`.
-To build the extension in its default configuration (a Chrome development build), run:
+To build the extension using the default settings file (`settings/chrome-dev.json`), run `make`:

     $ make

-To build the extension from an alternate settings file, simply specify the `SETTINGS_FILE` variable when running `make`:
+To build the extension from a different settings file, provide a `SETTINGS_FILE` path to `make`:

     $ make SETTINGS_FILE=settings/chrome-prod.json